BlacketWare/Docs/client/README.md

     // here's a get-started on websockets: https://javascript.info/websocket
     // to externally connect to the socket, try https://npmjs.com/package/ws

-startLoading // add the loading modal stopLoading // remove the loading modal
+blacket.startLoading // add the loading modal
+blacket.stopLoading // remove the loading modal

+blacket.toasts // array of popup toasts, as they are queued. blacket.createToast // function adding a toast to the queue
 ```

 All of those are defined by Blacket's [lib/js/all.js](https://blacket.org/lib/js/all.js).<br>